What do you want to become?

 If you have these traits then maybe becoming a PTA is for you!

 Most Physical Therapist Assistants are employed full-time, and because many are employed by physical therapy offices or clinics, there exists the possibility of having to work nights, weekends or extended hours to accommodate patient schedules.
 Additionally, PTA’s typically work for long periods of time standing and using their hands to help treat patients.
-They can also be needed to be moving constantly.
+Similar to careers as an Occupational Therapist or Occupational Therapy Assistant, Physical Therapist Assistants may need to be moving constantly.
+For this reason, they should ideally be in decent physical shape.

 “The lifestyle of a PTA, depending on the setting, can be hectic,” Beeko said.
 “For me personally it has been interesting.
 The reason I say interesting is that I have functioned as a floater to various settings within companies that I have worked for, so I have to constantly change mindsets from inpatient to outpatient on a day-by-day or weekly basis.”